topliceanu/mortimer/README.md

 Contributing
 ============

-1. Contributions to this project are more than welcomed.
-Anything from improving docs, code cleanup to advanced functionality is greatly appreciated.
+1. Contributions to this project are more than welcomed!
+    - Anything from improving docs, code cleanup to advanced functionality is greatly appreciated.
-    - Before you start working on an ideea, please open an issue and describe in detail what you want to do and why.
+    - Before you start working on an ideea, please open an issue and describe in detail what you want to do and __why it's important__.
-    - You will get an answer in max 12h.
+    - You will get an answer in max 12h depending on your timezone.
-2. Clone the repo `$ git clone git@github.com:topliceanu/mortimer.git`
+2. Fork the repo!
 3. If you use [vagrant](https://www.vagrantup.com/) then simply clone the repo into a folder then issue `$ vagrant up`
-    - if you don't use it, please consider learning it, it's easy to install and get started with.
+    - if you don't use it, please consider learning it, it's easy to install and to get started with.
     - If you don't use it, then you have to:
          - install mongodb and have it running on `localhost:27017`.
          - install node.js and all node packages required in development using `$ npm install`